SamuelMasters/play-store/README.md

 Google Fonts was used to provide the font for the website.
 [Barlow](https://fonts.google.com/specimen/Barlow?preview.text=Your%20one%20stop%20shop%20for%20the%20best%20deals.&preview.text_type=custom) was chosen for it's simplicity and clean lines.

+### Responsiveness

+The project uses a combination of custom media queries and Bootstrap classes to make the project responsive and viewable on devices from 370px wide and up.

 ### Structure

 #### Website Pages